Workers’ Comp Lawyers

 Yes, Missouri has a medical fee schedule for workers’ compensation.

-There are two types of workers’ compensation fee schedules: Relative Value Scale (RVS) and the Usual Customary Reasonable (UCR) fee schedule.
+There are two types of workers’ compensation fee schedules: the Relative Value Scale (RVS) and the Usual Customary Reasonable (UCR) fee schedule.